 When the WID is used for a Reference Release that exclusively contains data elements that are tied to a corresponding Enabler Release.
 Note that every time that a new version is started under an existing WID, a proposed WISPR schedule in accordance with section 5.4.1 SHALL be submitted for TP approval.

-Supporting Information for a Work Item Document

-Supporting information SHALL be available during the WID Socialization phase, and will be provided to REL as part of the submission package to assist with the approval decision and the initial handling of the work.

-Proposed Time Schedule

-In order to clearly identify the draft WI’s proposed time schedule, the supporters SHALL provide a draft WISPR with target dates for all milestones up to and including approval of the candidate release.
-The supporters may provide other time considerations as appropriate.

-The proposed Release duration (to Candidate approval) SHOULD be 18 months or less.
-For longer Release durations, appropriate justification MUST be provided to TP for approval.

-Proposed Work Group Assignment

-The supporters SHALL propose a specific Work Group (WG) to own the WI.
-This SHOULD cover work that may be handled by a supporting work group (e.g. work on requirements supported by the Requirements group).
-The proposed group does not exactly have to cover the scope of the proposed work, there merely should be a relative fit.
-If there is no such fit, the supporters may request the formation of a new group.
-The proposal on work assignment SHOULD be reviewed with the group(s) involved.

-Supporting Companies

-Supporting companies are expected to provide resources to facilitate the work covered by the WI for its full life-cycle including validation activities.
-A minimum of four supporting Full or Sponsor members SHALL be identified when presenting the WID for TP approval.
-Additional companies, at any membership level, may be listed in support of the WI.

-Proposed Type of Release and Reviews

-The supporters SHALL provide the type of Release and type of deliverables this work item intends to produce, and how they are reviewed.

 Work Item Title and Registration Name

 The Work Item Title is the formal name of the WI.
 The Work Item Title SHOULD be chosen so that readers can quickly grasp the general idea of the WID and easily associate it with the corresponding WID name.
 Abbreviations SHOULD be avoided.
 The Registration Name is the short name of the WID.
-The Work Item Title and Registration Name SHALL NOT include version numbers, The Version refers to the version of the Enabler Release or Reference Release to be specified by the Work Item.
+The Work Item Title and Registration Name SHALL NOT include version numbers.
+The Version refers to the version of the Enabler Release or Reference Release to be specified by the Work Item.
 WID naming is specified in [OMAPROC].